 Monica R. Chmielewski is a health care and life sciences lawyer solely focused on the representation of health care providers, pharmaceutical and medical device companies, and pharmacies in health care, health care transactions, clinical research, supply chain, and food and drug law.
-She is a partner and co-chair of the firm’s Life Sciences Industry Team, as well as vice chair of the firm's Health Care Industry Team.
+She is a partner and co-chair of the firm’s Life Sciences Industry Team, as well as vice chair of the firm’s Health Care Practice Group.

 Monica provides daily counsel to numerous health systems, hospitals, academic medical centers, pharmacies and biotech, pharmaceutical and medical device companies.
 As such, she regularly assists clients with the following issues:

 - Regulatory compliance governing all aspects of clinical research